FethFetov0/feth-source-vmfs/README.md

 14. INFRA
 15. No More Room in Hell

-There may be a few unneccesary  games, but I don't really know which ones exactly, so it will be better if you buy and download all listed games.
+There may be a few unneccesary  games, but I don't really know which ones exactly, so it will be better if you buy and download every listed game.

-You can use every *.vmf file with any goal, you don't need to ask my permission to use them.
-Tho, it would be nice, if you would send a link to your creation that uses my *.vmf files.
+You can use any *.vmf file with any goal, you don't need to ask for my permission to use any.
+Though, it would be nice, if you send me a link to your creation that uses my *.vmf file(s).

 ### Contacts:
 - Discord - *\_feth\_*